 Look at your return-on-investment for content creation by tracking content by its type.
-Examples of content types would be: article, video, infographic, PDF, image, interactive visual, etc. Certain content types might be attractive and therefore viewed heavily by certain marketing segment.
+Examples of content types would be: articles, videos, infographics, PDFs, images, interactive visuals, etc. Certain content types might be attractive and therefore viewed heavily by certain marketing segments.

 In addition, certain channels might be the perfect places for certain content types, based on the data.

 5 What landing pages are underperforming in relation to SEO opportunities?